swimclan/groundwire-trader/README.md

 # Simulation Mode

 The trading app will allow for simulation mode.
 Simply switch the environment variable `SIMULATE` to either 0 or 1: 0 being off and 1 being on.
 This will set the interface with the trading API websocket to be in simulation mode and all price updates will be based on a statistical normal distribution of random prices.
 Bids, asks and lasts will simulate real-life conditions and follow real price action behaviors as close as possible.
+Price for the simulation will be retrieved from the Yahoo YQL API.

 ## System Requirements
 * NodeJS version 6.x and above